paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/charityconnect.md

 %}

 {% include 'screenshots' with screenshots.mobile
-  caption: 'The product benefited from a ‘mobile-first’ design approach.'
+  caption: 'The product benefited from a mobile-first design approach.'
   alignment: 'bleed'
 %}